-Created in 1992, New York University School of Law's Public Interest Law Center (PILC) is a national model for the promotion of public service.
-As the “private university in the public service,” NYU’s goal is for all graduates to incorporate public service into their careers.
-PILC not only coordinates and promotes the Law School’s public interest activities, but counsels students individually on their careers, beginning with one-on-one career strategy sessions with all interested 1Ls.
+Founded in 1992, the Public Interest Law Center (PILC) is a national model for the promotion of public service.
+As a “private university in the public service,” NYU Law’s goal is for all graduates to incorporate public service into their careers.
+PILC not only coordinates and promotes the Law School’s public interest and government service activities but also counsels students individually on their careers.

-NYU’s dedication to public service manifests itself in the funding, education, and support it provides, resulting in the most comprehensive public service infrastructure of any law school in the nation.
-The culture of public service is pervasive: about half of the first year class spend the summer working in public interest internships and hundreds of students perform public service through student-run pro bono organizations.
+PILC offers a wide variety of funding opportunities and career planning programs to students and alumni, resulting in the most comprehensive public service infrastructure of any law school in the nation.
+The culture of public service is pervasive: about half of the first-year class spends the summer working in public interest internships and hundreds of students perform public service in student-run pro bono organizations.